Jean Lewis, Executive Director

 Jean moved to Jackson to participate in Teton Science School's Graduate Residency Program.
 Since receiving her Masters of Science in Education from Montana State University, Jean has taught K-2nd grade at Journeys School and GED enrichment classes for CLIMB Wyoming.
 Jean loves working in education and has a passion for working with nonprofits, like JHCM, that are bettering our community.
 During her free time, Jean enjoys exploring and playing with her family.
 As a Founding Family member of JHCM, Jean believes deeply in its educational mission and the services that it provides for the community.
 Her favorite space at JHCM is the Creature Corner, where she can observe Speedy, the resident turtle.

-Sara Fagan, Operations Director
+Gina Kyle, Operations Director

 Hatilie Anderson Lemke, Education Director and Lead Teacher